CSCfi/csc-user-guide/docs/data/Allas/allas-nextcloud.md

 User name and password needs to be defined for the user and the new account is added to group _Users_.

-Finally we need to allow this new user to access the  _External storage_ (the bucket from Allas).
+Finally, we need to allow this new user to access the  _External storage_ (the bucket from Allas).
-To do that, go back Settings view and  open again the _External storages_ settings from the Administration tools.
+To do that, go back to the Settings view and reopen the _External storages_ settings from the Administration tools.

 Now in the “Available for” column, click the definition field.
 This lists the users and user groups.
-Choose either the use or user group to allow  the new user to use the Allas bucket.
-By define both read and write permissions are granted, but you can also give just read-only access to a user or user group.
+Choose either the user or user group to allow the new user to access the Allas bucket.
+You can define both read and write permissions or you can also give just read-only access to a user or user group.
 These options are set with the menu that opens from the three dots next to the definition field.

 Now you can send the account information to the new user and he/she will be able to use Nextcloud to upload and download data to the data bucket that was linked to the Nextcloud server.
-Note that this user doesn't need to have CSC account, Nextcloud account is enough.
+Note, that this user doesn't need to have CSC account, a Nextcloud account is enough.